patheros/PathSetManuals/modules/WarpDrive.md

 1. The Clock drives Sequencer.
 2. The Sequencer's Gate output is connected up to both `Clock inputs`  on WarpDrive.
-3. The Sequencer's quantized V/Oct is connected to both `1V/octave intputs` on WarpDrive.
+3. The Sequencer's quantized V/Oct is connected to both `1V/octave inputs` on WarpDrive.
 4. The Sequencer's End of Cycle is connected to the Clock on the clock divider.
 5. The Clock Dividers 2nd output is connected to the `New Main Coil Signature Trigger L input` on WarpDrive.
 6. The Clock Dividers 3rd output is connected to the `New Main Coil Signature Trigger R input` on WarpDrive.